 Recent Successes: Second annual Coop Clinic for existing cooperatives, attended by over 100 people.
 Published a 2nd edition of the guide Technical Assistance for Affordable Cooperatives and Tenant Purchase in DC.

-Resident Services Working Group
+Family Services Working Group

 Supportive Housing Working Group